-In 2023, sales to customers outside the U.S. accounted for less than half of our total sales.
+In 2024, sales to customers outside the U.S. accounted for less than half of our total sales.
 These customers include both indigenous companies and multinational companies with a global presence.
 In addition to the global factors previously mentioned in the Overview section, international demand, particularly in emerging markets, has historically been driven by the strength of the industrial economy in each region, investments in infrastructure, and expanding consumer markets.
 We use changes in key countries' gross domestic product (GDP), IP, and PMI as indicators of the growth opportunities in each region where we do business.
-Industrial output outside the U.S. was mixed in the fourth quarter of fiscal 2023.
+Industrial output outside the U.S. was mixed in the fourth quarter of fiscal 2024.
+Manufacturing PMI readings outside the U.S were also mixed with results reported above and below 50 and readings improving in some countries during the guarter and softening in others.